benjaminmaccini/benjaminmaccini/SETUP.md

 Simply run `make` in the current directory.
 FreeBSD users will need to install/use the GNU version, `gmake`

+Certain language servers will need to be added in neovim via `:Mason`, it's interactive.

 Not necessary, but if you'd like to run ChatGPT in neovim, then you will need to add a key from [OpenAI](https://platform.openai.com/api-keys) to your `~/.profile` using `export OPENAI_API_KEY=<YOUR_KEY>`